SathyaNeom/GIS_Project/docs/ARCHITECTURE_REFACTORING_SUMMARY.md

 ✅ **Maintained Quality**: All tests and coverage preserved
 ✅ **Preserved Functionality**: All features working correctly

-The GPS_Device_Proj application now has a simpler, more maintainable architecture appropriate for its current scale, while retaining the flexibility to re-modularize in the future if needed.
+The GdsGpsCollection application now has a simpler, more maintainable architecture appropriate for its current scale, while retaining the flexibility to re-modularize in the future if needed.

 ## References